- Do you sometimes feel haunted by ghosts from your past?

 OWC Trauma Therapy & Therapist

 We, at OptimalLife Wellness Center, employ mind-body trauma counseling techniques such as EFT (Emotion Freedom Technique), EMDR (Eye-Movement Desensitization Reprocessing), Focusing, Hypnotherapy, and other integrated holistic trauma therapies to effective reprogram your brain to a pre-traumatized state.
 Our trauma counseling therapists also employ the latest in Brain Science to craft an individualized treatment plan for your own path to wellness.
+Located in Bellevue and serving all in the Kirkland & Redmond area.

 You don’t have to keep reliving your trauma.